jonriber/META-REACT-BASICS-2023/README.md

 React Context usage<br/>
 React Reducers
 Design System with React<br/>
-React Modern Hooks and Optimization
+React Modern Hooks and Optimization<br/>

+This repo is used to create multiples little projects.
+Study purpose only!!<br/>

+### Check my portfolio and Github profile to view real life applications